 The religious character of the Pilgrimage requires appropriate attire.
 No beach or similar attire is permitted at any time.

 Only service cars can accompany the pilgrims.
-Because of safety concerns no other cars will be allowed to follow the pilgrimage.
-No cars are allowed to stop by the pilgrims.
+Because of safety concerns, no other cars may follow or stop by the pilgrims as they are walking.

 Littering is prohibited in rest areas, nightly campsites, and along the entire route of the pilgrimage.

-All pilgrims are expected to follow safety rules on the road as well as on the campsites.
+All pilgrims are expected to follow safety rules on the road as well as at the campsites.

 In all cases that are not covered by the pilgrimage rules, the pilgrimage organizers will make the final decision as needed.